Outdoor Learning and Play

-How to encourage, observe and facilitate 'free play' in your early years playground and classroom
+How to encourage learning through play 'free play' in your early years playground and classroom

 Free Play is an essential and complex experience through which children learn and develop so many different skills, whether physical, social, cognitive or creative.
 It is the means by which they acquire and increase their knowledge and understanding of the world around them.

 Here we look at how teachers can facilitate good quality ‘free play’ in the school environment, and how they can support and encourage their pupils during free play.